Gas cars refuel in minutes, so new EV

 consider listing your charger when you get one!

-EV Trip Planner
+The Better EV Route Planner

 estimates you how much charge you'll need for the trip.

 EV Trip Planner is another service for planning trips, but a little dated